-Investigator says teen admitted shooting sheriff
+Investigator says teen admitted he shot Alabama sheriff

 During the brief hearing, defense lawyers appeared to raise the possibility that Johnson did not know Williams was sheriff.
 Loughridge testified that witnesses said Williams announced himself as sheriff, including to Johnson, as he was asking the crowd to disperse.
 However, on cross-examination, the investigator said the sheriff was in an unmarked county truck and did not have his blue lights running.
 He was wearing a baseball cap, jacket and tan pants at the time of the shooting.

+The sheriff was not responding to a call that went through dispatch when he arrived at the gas station, the investigator testified.
+He said Williams appeared to be responding to a problem he saw as loiterers played loud music and blocked access to the gas station pumps.

-Shackled and in a black and white jail uniform, Johnson was escorted under a heavy law enforcement presence into the crowded courtroom.
-The hearing was held at the county courthouse across the street from the gas station where the shooting occurred.
+Shackled and wearing a black and white jail uniform, Johnson was escorted under a heavy law enforcement presence into the crowded courtroom.
+The hearing was held at the county courthouse across the street from the gas station where Williams was shot.

 District Judge Adrian Johnson ruled there was enough evidence to send the case to grand jury.
 He denied a defense request for bond.